 }

-The exists operator tests for the existence of a message context property in a certain message and returns a true or false.
+The exists operator checks whether a message context property exists in a given message and returns true or false.
 It can be used in Expression, Message Assign, or Decision Shapes.

 Hope you find this helpful!
 So, if you liked the content or found it useful and want to help me write more, you can buy (or help me buy) my son a Star Wars Lego!